 EHNC officially launched in January of 2020 with a goal of ten pilot participant homes in the first year.
-Engagement with some prospective participants started in mid-2019 related to a program feasibility study and design of the program.
-As of July, three homes have completed and another eleven homes are in progress, though some amount of attrition to 2021 is possible.
+Marketing and outreach efforts are underway.
+As of September, four homes have completed, and another ten homes are in progress.
+The team has collected good data and good early feedback on the pilot offering from builders.